 There has been a fairly regular left-right convergence on media issues such as net neutrality and low-power radio.
 "The Senate approved a resolution today to repeal all of the new regulations that would make it easier for the nation's largest media companies to grow bigger.
 By a vote of 55 to 40, the Republican-controlled Senate defied the White House and issued a stinging political rebuke of Michael K. Powell, the Republican chairman of the Federal Communications Commission and architect of the rules. … Both the amendment and the resolution have been strongly supported by an unusual alliance of liberal and conservative organizations, civil rights groups, labor unions and religious organizations."
 [New York Times, September 17, 2003]

 "Democratic legislators in Oklahoma were so unhappy with President George W. Bush's No Child Left Behind school improvement law that they drafted a resolution calling on Congress to overhaul it.

 "But at the last minute, one of the state's most conservative Republicans, state Representative Bill Graves, stepped up with his own suggestion: Tell Congress to repeal it entirely.

 "The resolution passed, and Graves got a standing ovation."
 [International Herald Tribune, March 10, 2004]

-Sam Husseini (@samhusseini) is communications director for the Institute for Public Accuracy and founder of VotePact.org.
+Sam Husseini (@samhusseini) is communications director for the Institute for Public Accuracy and founder of VotePact.org, which encourages disenchanted Democrats and Republicans to pair up and vote for their actual preferred candidates.
 Thanks to Joanna Nix for research assistance.